 - Refusing to enter into a HAP Contract or approve a lease. - Terminating Housing Assistance Payments under an outstanding HAP contract. - Refusing to process or provide assistance under portability procedures.

-Mandatory Denial and Termination: In accordance with the Fair Chance in Housing Act and HUD regulations, the Authority must deny assistance to applicants, and terminate assistance for participants under the following conditions:
+Mandatory Denial and Termination: The Authority must deny assistance to applicants, and terminate assistance for participants under the following conditions: